MEF-BDA503/mef-bda503.github.io/index.md

 # Week 5 (Nov 21, 2017)

+Please check the Machine Learning tutorials and install the necessary packages.
+It is recommended for you to come next lecture with your own laptops.
+We are not going to wait for installation problems as some packages might have many dependencies that might be problematic (Meaning: It took me 3 hours to find the solution to install rattle on Mac, we don't have that luxury during lecture hours).

+Also download the data folder in `data.zip` (given below) for the necessary data files.

++ Introduction to Machine Learning Part I ([html](files/intro_to_ml.html) \| [pdf](files/intro_to_ml.pdf))
++ Introduction to Machine Learning Part II ([html](files/intro_to_ml_2.html) \| [pdf](files/intro_to_ml_2.pdf))
++ Necessary data folder for ML codes ([zip](files/data.zip))
 + A recap for dplyr is added to the files. ([html](files/tidyverse_recap_p1.html) \| [pdf](files/tidyverse_recap_p1.pdf))

+Note: For Mac OS >10.11 (El Capitan and above) users, it might cause trouble to install `rattle` package.
+Refer to [this tutorial](https://gist.github.com/zhiyzuo/a489ffdcc5da87f28f8589a55aa206dd).

+Also if rmarkdown is giving you any trouble, update it from github.

 # Week 4 (Nov 7, 2017)